SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Statements.md

 | `targetEnvironment()` | `simulator`, `macCatalyst` |

 <!--
+  The lists above match <https://www.swift.org/platform-support/>
+  and include only platforms with *official* support.
-  For the full list in the compiler, see the values of SupportedConditionalCompilationOSs and SupportedConditionalCompilationArches in the file lib/Basic/LangOptions.cpp.
+  For the full list of operating systems and architectures, including those with unofficial or experimental support, see the values of
-  Some of the OSes and architectures are listed there because there's experimental work to port Swift to them.
-  We won't list them here until they're officially supported.
+  SupportedConditionalCompilationOSs and SupportedConditionalCompilationArches
+  in the file lib/Basic/LangOptions.cpp.
   The compiler also accepts pretty much any string -- for example "#if os(toaster)" compiles just fine, but Swift doesn't actually support running on a toaster oven --